openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 add and remove Subjects, and trigger verification for those streams.

-Unless there exists some other method of establishing trust between a Transmitter and Receiver, all Stream Management API endpoints MUST use HTTP over TLS {{RFC9110}}
-and standard HTTP authentication and authorization schemes, as per {{RFC9110}}.
+Unless there exists some other method of establishing trust between a Transmitter and Receiver, all Stream Management API endpoints MUST use standard HTTP authentication and authorization schemes, as per {{RFC9110}}.
-This authorization MUST associate a Receiver with one or more stream IDs, such that only authorized Receivers are able to access or modify the details of the associated Event Streams.
+This authorization MUST associate a Receiver with one or more stream IDs and "aud" values, such that only authorized Receivers are able to access or modify the details of the associated Event Streams.

 ~~~
 +------------+                +------------+